Front-Grodno/Front-Grodno-JS-course-2021/modules/css/README.md

 *Task:* Add styles to your prepared HTML CV page from previous module:
 - Requirements:
   * Cross-browser layout with support for the latest versions of Chrome, Firefox, Edge.
-  * The layout should adapt to the screen size (as it work on the desktop version)
+  * The layout should adapt to the screen size (by usage flexbox-layout or CSSGrid)
+  * Use your own avatar
+  * Would be good if you use animation in your CV

 - Note the following: